-The SSIS FTP Task is used to perform different kind of operations on Files and Folders (or Directories).
-In this article we will show you the steps involved in configuring the SSIS FTP task receive files with example.
+In this article, we will show you the steps involved in configuring the SSIS FTP task to receive files with examples.

-Following screenshot shows you the data inside the local folder.
+The following screenshot shows you the folders inside the local drive.

 SSIS FTP TASK RECEIVE FILES

-In order to receive files from FTP Server to local computer, First Drag and drop the FTP Task into the Control Flow region and rename it as SSIS FTP Task Receive Files
+To receive files from FTP Server to the local computer, First Drag and drop the FTP Task into the Control Flow region.
+And rename it as SSIS FTP Task Receive Files

 Double click on it will open the FTP Task Editor to configure it.
-Please change the task name according to your requirements and provide the valid description.
+Please change the task name as you need and provide a valid description.

-Within the Connection section, We have one propertie called FTPConnection.
-By clicking on the drop down arrow will show you the already created FTP Connections (If any) or please click on the <New Connection..> option to create one.
-In this example, We are using the already created Connection.
-Please refer SSIS FTP Connection Manager article to understand the connection settings
+Within the Connection section, click on the FTPConnection drop-down arrow shows the existing FTP Connections (If any).
+Or please click on the <New Connection..> option.
+Here, We are using the already created Connection from SSIS FTP Connection Manager article

 Please click on the File Transfer tab to configure the FTP operations.
-Following screenshot will show you the available properties in this tab.
+The following screenshot shows the available properties in this tab.

-The SSIS FTP task supports eight different operation on Files and Folders.
-In this example we want to receive file from FTP Server so, We are selecting the Receive Files option from the Operations property
+In this example we want to receive a file from FTP Server so, We are selecting the Receive Files option from the Operations property

-For the time being we are declaring the Remote path manually but in real-time, we recommend variables.
-Please click on the browse (…) button besides this option to open the remote directory.
+For the time being, we are declaring the Remote path manually, but in real-time, use variables.
+Please click on the browse (…) button beside this option to open the remote directory.

-From the below screenshot you can observe that / as the location because it is the root directory of FTP server and currently we don’t have any sub folders.
+From the below screenshot, you can see / as the location because it is the root directory of the FTP server, and currently, we don’t have any subfolders.
 Our task is to Copy the Multicast.txt file present inside the Root directory to File System Folder inside E Drive.
 So, we are selecting the MULTICAST.txt file.

-Once you selected the <New Connection..> for files and folders, File Connection Manager Editor will be opened in new window.
-Using this editor we have to configure the connection with the existing folder.
-To do so, Please click on the Browse button to select the Existing Folder from the file system.
+Once you selected the <New Connection..> for files and folders, the File Connection Manager Editor will open.
+Using this editor, we have to configure the connection with the existing folder.
+To do so, please click on the Browse button to select the Existing Folder from the file system.

-From the below screenshot you can observe that, We selected the FILE SYSTEM TASK – COPY FILES Folder as the local folder path.
-Click Ok button to select it.
+From the below screenshot, we selected the FILE SYSTEM TASK – COPY FILES Folder as the local folder path.
+Click the Ok button to select it.

-OverwriteDetination: This property has two options: True and False.
-If we set this property to true then SSIS FTP Task will overwrite the existing folder (if any) in the Destination path.
+OverwriteDetination: If we set this property to true, SSIS FTP Task overwrite the existing folder (if any) in the Destination path.

 Click Ok to finish configuring the SSIS FTP task receive files package.
 Let’s run and see whether we successfully Copied the Multicast.txt file from the FTP Server to local the File System or Not.